 The following are the best restaurants in Charlotte, North Carolina.
-You can be sure of a stellar experience and taste of the city that you just can’t miss with these 18 places.
+You can be sure of a stellar service experience in these dining rooms and a taste of the city that you just can’t miss with these 18 places.

 1. Halcyon, Flavors from the Earth

-Halcyon, Flavors from the Earth is a great place to enjoy dinner or to host a private event.
-It features a naturally rustic décor that reflects the focus on simple goods.
+Halcyon, Flavors from the Earth is one of the best restaurants to enjoy dinner or to host a private event.
+It features a naturally rustic décor that reflects the focus on simple food goods.
 Its name comes from the Greek goddess, Halcyon, who turned into a bird and whose Winter Solstice mating ritual inspired harmony across the oceans.

-Here, you can enjoy a variety of tasty dishes.
+Here, you can enjoy a variety of tasty foods and great service from executive Chef Jonathan Moore.
 For example, roasted asparagus, saffron couscous, and Moroccan spiced chickpeas.
 You can also indulge in grass-fed beef filet mignon served with Pommes de Terre, Farmers’ Market Basket, and Filet of Frivolity.

 2. Basil Thai

-Basil Thai restaurant is a Charlotte uptown favorite with an alluring cosmopolitan atmosphere.
+Basil Thai restaurant is a uptown Charlotte favorite with an alluring cosmopolitan atmosphere, great. to enjoy with friends on a night out.
 It’s celebrated by many and considered by most people as the best Thai restaurant in Charlotte, NC.

-The restaurant offers a full spectrum of curries, braised vegetables, and noodles – all available with your choice of just veg-style, poultry, meats, or fish.
+This Charlotte restaurant offers a full spectrum of delicious curries, braised vegetables, and noodles – all available with your choice of just veg-style, poultry, meats, or fish.

 Specialties include the traditional “Volcano Shrimp,” “Crispy Red Curry Duck,” and “Pad Thai.”
-Exotic cocktails provide the perfect accompaniment, while the delightful salads and rice and noodle dishes also receive rave reviews.
+Exotic cocktails provide the perfect accompaniment, while the delightful salads and rice and noodles also receive rave reviews.

 3. Good Food on Montford